blaire101/data-warehouse-solutions/README.md

 **📈 Results** : Average asset score improved from 77 → 86
 > Overall Health Improvement
-> On a 100‑point scale, your portfolio of tables has moved from the “C+” range up into the “B+” range—meaning that, on average, assets now meet far more of your governance criteria (naming standards, DQC coverage, security and cost controls).
+> On a 100‑point scale, portfolio of tables has moved from the “C+” range up into the “B+” range—meaning that, on average, assets now meet governance criteria (naming standards, DQC coverage, security and cost controls).

 🌱 Future Extensions: Incorporate data‑usage heatmaps & Add partition‑level DQC quality checks.